Skordalia, the classic Greek garlic mashed potatoes or potato spread

 How strong is the garlic flavour in skordalia?

 Very!
 If you think that tzatziki has a strong garlic flavour, you’re going to be in for a real surprise with skordalia.
 But don’t let that scare you!
-This garlicy spread (or is it a puree? or a mash?) is so delicous – even kids love it (or at least, we loved it as kids, and our kids do too!).
-But, as with most good things, there is some flexibility available.
+This garlicy spread (or is it a puree? or a mash?) is so delicous even kids love it (or at least, we loved it as kids, and our kids do too!).
+As with most good things, there is some flexibility available.
 If you prefer your skordalia less garlicky, simply add less garlic.
 At the same time if you want it less tangy, add less vinegar.

 Which potatoes are best to use in skordalia?